yannick-lc/yannick-lc.github.io/docs/_posts/2025-10-05-constrained-clustering.md

 <div class="silverhighlight" markdown="1">
 This finally gives us the familiar K-Means algorithm:
 1. Initialize $K$ centroids randomly
-2. Assign each point to the cluster whose centroids is closest (E step)
+2. Assign each point to the cluster whose centroid is closest (E step)
 3. Update centroids as the means of the corresponding assigned points (M step)
 4. Repeat 2 and 3 until convergence
 </div>